fvsch/kirby-twig/readme.md

 -   Adds support for [Twig templates](http://twig.sensiolabs.org/) to [Kirby CMS](https://getkirby.com/).
 -   Requires Kirby 2.3 (in beta as of 2016-04-12).

-> I don’t like Twig!

-It’s okay, using this plugin is of course optional.
-You can keep using PHP templates in Kirby CMS.

-> I like Twig, but I don’t want to convert all my templates

-Good news: you don’t have to!
-By default your PHP templates will keep working.

-This plugin can work in two modes:

-1. Default: allow both Twig and PHP templates.
-(If both `mytemplate.twig` and `mytemplate.php` exist, the Twig template takes precedence.)
-2. Optional: allow Twig templates only.
+-   PHP templates still work, you don’t have to rewrite them if you don’t want to.
+-   If you have two templates with the same name (`mytemplate.twig` and `mytemplate.php`), the Twig template is used.

 ## Installation